kfjahnke/envutil/README.md

 with envutil, pass --ctc 1 (which stands for center-to-center).
 Otherwise, there will be subtle errors along the cube face edges which can easily go unnoticed.
 Make sure you figure out which 'flavour' your cubemaps are.

+# Style

+I use a coding style which avoids forward declarations, so at times it's better to read the code from bottom to top to follow the flow of control.
+My code formatting is quite 'old-school', with white-space-separated tokens and curly braces in separate lines - and generally a lot of white space.
+I think this style makes the code easier to grasp and also helps with reading it.

+The code itself is 'optimistic' - I don't make efforts to prevent errors from happening - if they happen, most of the time an exception will terminate the program.
+I tend not to analyze parameters and trust the user to pass sensible ones.

+The code is complex - it's template metacode, and control flow may be hard to grasp, due to the use of functional programming.
+Functional components follow the pattern I have established in vspline and zimt: the functors have an 'eval' method which takes a const reference for input and writes output to another reference.
+The eval method itself is void.
+Usually I code it as a template to avoid a verbose signature - the types are implicit from the functor's template arguments, and oftentimes the template can be used for scalar and SIMDized arguments alike.